DFreyerPereira/bring2Gether/README.md

 # bring2Gether
-r code that opens and collates files with similar name structure
+This is an r code that opens .csv files with a similar name structure and given that they are the same size will put them together by the rows